wilhelm-lab/oktoberfest/docs/installation.rst

 **ThermoRawFileParser**
 `ThermoRawFileParser v1.4.3 <https://github.com/compomics/ThermoRawFileParser/releases/tag/v1.4.3>`_:
 For conversion of RAW to mzML format.
 Download and unpack the zip or tar.gz file.
 The default locations Oktoberfest expects the executable to be at `/opt/compomics/` (Linux/MacOS) or the folder from which you want to execute Oktoberfest (Windows).
 You do not need this package if you only ever provide mzML files.
-However, it is recommended let Oktoberfest convert RAW files for you, to ensure the mzML files are formatted in the way Oktoberfest expects it.
+However, it is recommended to let Oktoberfest convert RAW files for you, to ensure the mzML files are formatted in the way Oktoberfest expects it.

 **`mono`**
 For ThermoRawFileParser to work on Linux, you also need to ensure `mono` is installed using